Home Education Courses How You Can Become a Defensive Driver

 6. Avoid getting distracted

 Defensive drivers are not only reactive but also proactive.
 The most effective way of avoiding a car crash on the highway is by concentrating fully at all times.
-Avoid engaging yourself in activities that divert your eyes and attention off the street.
+Avoid engaging in activities that divert your eyes and attention off the street.

 7. Avoid going on the offensive.